x-USantaTecla-game-sudoku/requirements/README.md

    ╚═══════════╩═══════════╩═══════════╝
      A   B   C   D   E   F   G   H   I

-Select coordinate to assign: G6+4
+Select a square to assign: G6+4

    ╔═══════════╦═══════════╦═══════════╗
  9 ║ 5 | 3 | 4 ║ 6 | 7 | 8 ║ 9 | 1 | 2 ║